 The Role of ETS in Achieving Carbon Neutrality

-Current state of China’s ETS
+Current state of China’s ETSs

 China launched seven pilot ETSs in Beijing, Tianjin, Shanghai, Chongqing, Hubei, Guangdong and Shenzhen between 2013 to 2014 as an effort to explore a wide range of options and best practices in constructing an economy-wide emissions trading scheme, especially in the area of cap setting and allowance allocation methods, coverage of industries, participation and compliance, MRV systems, and institutional capacity and talents.
 After several compliance cycles, the followings are lessons learned and areas for improvements in the future design and reform for the national ETS: first, there is a lack of insufficient regulatory enforcement and cooperation between agencies when there is an overlap between different policies at the local government level.
 Second, there is a strong need to diversify and scale up the trading products.
 Spot trading has been the single and mainstream product in most pilot ETSs which would constrain market growth and participation of financial institutions.
 Third, the price signal is not fully effective again due to the lack of long-term and derivatives trading products such as futures and options, and lastly, low market liquidity due to low trading volume.